sarahlachance/sarahlachance.github.io/_pages/research.md

 Finally, my third study addresses a puzzle that arises from the rational choice literature, which assumes that voters are risk-averse: if voters dislike ambiguity, why do electoral candidates routinely take ambiguous policy positions by making vague or contradictory statements?
 Using an ecological rationality theoretical framework, I argue that voters use the ambiguity of policy statements by major party candidates as a heuristic for assessing their positions relative to clear centrist candidates.
 I hypothesize that they take ambiguity as signalling higher variance in potential policy positions, hence a higher likelihood of holding non-centrist policy positions compared to clear centrist candidates.
 Using an experiment fielded in Canada, the United States and Germany, I find that policy ambiguity attracts voters who sit between the center and the extremes, yet it does so without repelling centrist and extremist voters.
 Hence it offers a solution to the puzzle and explains why policy ambiguity is an attractive strategy for electoral candidates.

-## Campaign Effects

-In the United States, forecasting models often predict electoral outcomes long before the electoral campaign starts.
-This begs the question: do campaigns matter?
-Some argue that campaigns only have minimal effects: they merely activate “fundamentals”, understood as long-term structural forces, like the state of the economy and party identification.
-The counterpoint is that structural forces are only part of the story: the strategies of the candidates determine whether they are in fact activated, and can even induce new fundamentals that produce a durable shift in public opinion.

-In [The Predictable Campaign: Theory and Evidence](https://authors.elsevier.com/a/1eCKv_5yMsmGYm) (with Richard Johnston), we investigate how the institutional context conditions campaign effects.

 ## Political Behaviour

 My other main research area is political behaviour defined broadly, inside and outside the electoral context.